aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

     >Note : A Powershell script is available for Windows OS.
 Alternatively, the parameters can be manually added to the CloudFormation YAML.

-5. After successful deployment, you will need to manually enable an organization instance of IAM Identity Center in the AWS Console (Wait a few minutes for the changes to propagate)
+5. After successful deployment, you will need to manually enable an organization instance of IAM Identity Center in the AWS Console (wait a few minutes for the changes to propagate)
 <p align="center">
 <img src="assets/enable_identity_center.png" alt="Enable IAM Identity Center">
 <br/>